 He steps forward, and the swirling particles gravitate in his direction.
 I slip my hand back into the rainbow, and his brow contracts.

 “You really shouldn’t touch it anymore.”
 I look over my shoulder at him, but don’t retract my hand.
-Gradually my skin grows hotter as the particles seem to scramble to reach the man.
+Gradually my skin grows hotter as the particles scramble to reach the man.
 He takes another step closer, and the colors blaze bright.
 My hand is singed with an explosion of heat.

 “Ouch!”
 I yell and pull away.
 Bright red and white boils spring up across my skin.
 My hand starts to tremble, and a tear leaks from my eye.